 - Kurumu's character arc is how her eros love—which she initially used as justification for teasing the other girls and forcing herself onto Tsukune—allows phileo into her heart, which in turn allows her to reach agape.
 As her Heroic Sacrifice in S2 V9 shows, she's learned that there are many types of love, and that being rejected romantically doesn't mean that no one loves her at all.

 - In Sailor Moon Crystal, the friendship between Princess Serenity and her protectors was so strong that it brought them together in the next life.

-- The Dalton Academy Warblers in Hunting The Unicorn are a prime example of The Power of Friendship.
+- The Dalton Academy Warblers in Hunting the Unicorn are a prime example of The Power of Friendship.
 Among other things, they have running bets on Kurt and Blaine's relationship, which they validate by semi-legally tracking them through the school's camera system.
-Later in the story, they enact a Hero Secret Service for Blaine when they realize he's got a Stalker with a Crush, and said semi-legal tracking ends up working to their favor when Blaine, Wes, and David get kidnapped by said stalker.
+Later in the story, they enact a Hero Secret Service for Blaine when they realize he's got a Stalker with a Crush.
+Also, the semi-legal tracking helps a lot when Blaine, Wes, and David get kidnapped by said stalker and it's recorded on tape.
 The Warblers immediately call the police and start looking for them.